 “London-based studio Form has a long history of working with music clients, having spent the last two decades working on projects for the likes of Elbow, Scritti Politti, Depeche Mode, Ministry of Sound and Girls Aloud.

 Over the past few years the agency has also undertaken some major rebrands for some of the UK’s largest and most established festivals: Reading and Leeds, Latitude, and V Festival.
-The first of these was in 2012, when it created a bold new look for Reading and Leeds Festivals.
+The first of these was in 2012 with the creation of a bold new look for Reading and Leeds Festivals.

-Form got involved after Melvin Benn of Festival Republic, the owners and co-produce Reading, Leeds, Latitude, Wireless, and Download festivals, invited them in for a meeting.
+Form’s involvement started after Melvin Benn of Festival Republic (the owners and co-produce Reading, Leeds, Latitude, Wireless, and Download festivals) invited them in for a meeting.
 “We got on really well,” says Form co-founder Paul West.
-“I’ve got massive admiration for [Benn], he always briefs face to face and we enjoy those conversations, and we bonded through that and our shared passion for music.”
+“I’ve got huge admiration [for Benn], he always briefs face to face and we enjoy those conversations, and we bonded through that and our shared passion for music.”

-The red for Reading was a play on the name itself, and Leeds’ yellow was chosen for its ability to stand out, as well as the fact that “when we looked at festival branding around the world, there weren’t many that relied on vivid colors.
+The colours were chosen for their ability to stand out, “when we looked at festival branding around the world, there weren’t many that relied on vivid colors.

-Off the back of that work, in 2014 Form was brought in to create a new look for UK festival of music and literature, Latitude.
-“We were massive fans and had been going for quite a few years and loved it,” says West.
-“We really understood the festival and loved that it was about music, art, literature, and raving in the forest at night; or watching the sunset over the lakes.”
+In 2014 Form was brought in to create a new look for UK festival of music and literature, Latitude.
+“We were massive fans of the festival and had been going for quite a few years” says West.
+“We felt we really understood the festival and loved the fact that it was about music, art, literature, watching the sunset over the lake and discovering a rave in the forest at night.”

 Form then went to the festival site a week before it opened and then captured the whole festival with photographer Peter Beavis throughout the day and night, and used the resulting imagery to create “a whole canon of really amazing images,” says West.